Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 What to avoid (when “cheap” becomes expensive)

-• Over built sites.
-A 5 page service business website doesn't need a custom coded React application.
-If a developer is recommending complex technology for a simple site, they're either over engineering or padding the invoice.
+Over built sites.
+A 5 page service business website doesn’t need a custom coded React application.

-• Template sites sold as custom.
-Nothing wrong with starting from a template.
-But if you're paying custom prices, you should be getting custom work.
-Ask to see the theme or template being used.
+Template sites sold as custom.
+Nothing wrong with templates.
+But if you’re paying custom prices, you should be getting custom work.

 Ownership and handover

-• You have hosting access (login credentials, ability to move hosts if needed)
+You have hosting access (login credentials, ability to move hosts)

-• Logins are documented (analytics, search console, hosting, CMS, email, everything)
+Logins are documented (analytics, search console, hosting, CMS, email)

 SEO Ready by Default (Without Turning the Site Into an SEO Project)

-Your website doesn't need to be "optimised for SEO" as a separate exercise.
-If it's built properly, it should be SEO friendly from day one.
-Here's the full guide on SEO in Melbourne, but here's what matters from a web design perspective.
+Your website doesn’t need to be “optimised for SEO” as a separate project.
+If it’s built properly, it should be SEO ready from day one.
+Too many businesses treat SEO as something you bolt on after the site is built.
+That’s backwards.

 Clean page structure

-• One H1 per page (your main heading)
+One H1 per page (your main heading, describing what the page is about)

 Local signals